KatieKot/funOxiM/README.md

 ### Input data

-Main input is coverage matrix, which represents CG coverages matrix.
-Data is read in as an RDS file, but is is possible to change this to any other common table format.
-Besides coverage matrix, there are several other input files describing differen genomic features - see example files for the exact format.
+The main input is the coverage matrix, which represents CG coverages matrix.
+Data is read in as an RDS file, but it is possible to change this to any other common table format.
+Besides the coverage matrix, there are several other input files describing different genomic features - see example files for the exact format.